kyma-project/istio/docs/technical-design.md

 The biggest challenge in deciding on an appropriate interval is that the time required to perform the reconciliation can vary a lot.
 Small changes may only require a restart of the sidecar proxies or the Ingress gateway and are therefore much faster than a new installation or a Canary upgrade.

-In the end we can start with using `SyncPeriod` as we only want to have a single controller for now.
-When we add more controllers we can use `RequeueAfter`  if they should be triggered on different intervals.
+We can start with using `SyncPeriod` set to 5 minutes as we only want to have a single controller for now and if it's no problem to start with a higher time-based reconciliation.
+When we add more controllers we can use `RequeueAfter` if they should be triggered on different intervals or if we want to have a different interval while a long running-process like installation is executed.
-We decided to start with an interval of 5 minutes as the reconciliation of an installation or canary upgrade might take several minutes.

 The queuing of reconciliation requests is handled by [controller-runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime) and is out of scope of this design.